Can guinea pigs eat avocado, this nutritious fruit that’s a part of our cuisine?

 If left untreated, scurvy is a fatal disease that causes much pain and suffering to guinea pigs.

-To prevent scurvy, make sure to always feed your guinea pigs with enough hay, guinea pig pellets enriched with vitamin C, as well as raw and fresh fruits and vegetables that are safe for your pet’s health.
+To prevent scurvy, make sure to always feed your guinea pigs with enough hay, guinea pig pellets enriched with vitamin C, as well as raw and fresh vegetables and fruits a guinea pig can eat, that are safe for your pet’s health.

 Remember that it could be harmful to add vitamin C supplements to your guinea pigs’ diet without a veterinarian’s recommendation.

 What is the Ideal Diet for Guinea Pigs?